 No refunds.
 No dogs / bikes / rollerblades / scooters.

-Event Inclusions: Clearly marked scenic course with varied terrain; electronic chip timing, that records your time as you cross the finish line; complimentary barbeque brunch, provided by the Halls Gap Community Group; medals to overall placegetters in the run events and to all children participating, compliments of Livefast Lifestyle Cafe; the opportunity to win one of many spot prizes; two free trial issues of Runner's World Magazine, and first aid assistance, if required.
-All proceeds go towards the enhancement of the walking/bike paths and leisure areas in Halls Gap through to Lake Bellfield.
+Event Inclusions: Clearly marked scenic course with varied terrain; electronic chip timing that records your time as you cross the finish line; complimentary barbeque brunch provided by the Halls Gap Community Group; medals to overall placegetters in the run events and to all children participating; the opportunity to win one of many spot prizes; two free trial issues of Runner's World Magazine; and first aid assistance, if required.
+All proceeds go towards the enhancement of the walk/bike paths and leisure areas in Halls Gap through to Lake Bellfield.

-2XU event t-shirts - these high performance garments are subsidised by 2XU and Halls Gap Tourism and can be ordered online at a cost of $18 and collected at the event.
+Event T-shirts: These high performance garments are subsidised by 2XU and can be ordered online at a cost of $18 and collected at the event.
 A number of t-shirts will also be available for purchase when registering on event day.

 Courses: The 6km run will follow the walking path from the parklands to Tandara Road, crossing the creek and picking up the Fyans Creek Trail to Brambuk Aboriginal Cultural Centre and returning along the walking/bike path.

 The 12km run will continue from Brambuk and follow varied terrain through to Tymna Drive and up to Lake Bellfield (for a lap of the wall) and return via the walking/bike path.
 The course will be clearly marked with cones, kilometre markers plus a lead bike.
 Please listen to instructions given by course marshals.
 For your own safety, ensure you eat and drink adequately before the event.

 The 21km trail run is for the experienced trail runner and not recommended for road runners or those starting out.
 FAQ sheet and map is provided when signing up.